akkartik/mu/subx/Readme.md

 Most instructions operate on an operand in register or memory ('reg/mem'), and a second operand in a register.
-The register operand is specified fairly directly using the `/r32` argument.
-The reg/mem operand, however, gets complex.
-It can be specified by 1-7 arguments, each ranging in size from 2 bits to 4 bytes.
+The register operand is specified fairly directly using the 3-bit `/r32` argument:

-The key argument that's always present for reg/mem operands is `/mod`, the _addressing mode_.
-This is a 2-bit argument that can take 4 possible values, and it determines what other arguments are required, and how to interpret them.

-* If `/mod` is `3`: the operand is the register described by the `/rm32` bits:
   - 0 means register `EAX`
   - 1 means register `ECX`
   - 2 means register `EDX`
   - 3 means register `EBX`
   - 4 means register `ESP`
   - 5 means register `EBP`
   - 6 means register `ESI`
   - 7 means register `EDI`

+The reg/mem operand, however, gets complex.
+It can be specified by 1-7 arguments, each ranging in size from 2 bits to 4 bytes.

+The key argument that's always present for reg/mem operands is `/mod`, the _addressing mode_.
+This is a 2-bit argument that can take 4 possible values, and it determines what other arguments are required, and how to interpret them.

+* If `/mod` is `3`: the operand is the register described by the 3-bit `/rm32` argument similarly to `/r32` above.

 * If `/mod` is `0`: the operand is the address provided in the register described by `/rm32`.
 That's `*rm32` in C syntax.